-Uninstall NetBackup DataCenter and Clients
+Uninstalling NetBackup Servers and Clients

-This chapter gives instructions for uninstalling NetBackup 4.5 DataCenter software from your current system.
-In addition, all add-on products (including Storage Migrator) and associated databases will be removed.
-During each procedure you will be given the opportunity to save any data that you want, and uninstall the add-on product before completing the uninstall of NetBackup.
+This chapter gives instructions for uninstalling NetBackup 4.5 BusinesServer software from your current system.
+In addition, all add-on products (including Storage Migrator) and associated databases will be destroyed unless you back up the appropriate catalogs and files.